 Quandra Prettyman Prize (2019)

-The Barnard College Quandra Prettymen Prize is awarded to a senior Africana Studies Major or Minor who has been nominated by the Africana Studies Department Faculty.
+The Barnard College Quandra Prettyman Prize is awarded to a senior Africana Studies Major or Minor who has been nominated by the Africana Studies Department Faculty.
 The prize is awarded to a student who exemplifies a scholarly commitment to the study of the field.
-It honors Professor Quandra Prettyman who embodies what Africana faculty strive to cultivate in our students—intellectual curiosity, generosity of spirit, constant growth, and a belief in the generative power of community
+It honors Professor Quandra Prettyman who embodies what Africana faculty strive to cultivate in our students—intellectual curiosity, generosity of spirit, constant growth, and a belief in the generative power of community.

 American Studies